Chrome Plating

 1

-Thorough degreasing and cleaning
+Thorough degreasing & cleaning

 2